SantamariaLab/FO-PID-Controller-DBS/README.md

 #Fractional order controllers increase the robustness of closed-loop deep brain stimulation systems

-#Authors: Antonio Coronel, J. Francisco Gomez Aguilar, Ivanka Stamova and Fidel Santamaria
+#Authors: Antonio Coronel, J. Francisco-Gomez Aguilar, Ivanka Stamova and Fidel Santamaria

 #The project was developed at the University of Texas at San Antonio under supervision of Dr. Fidel Santamaria